 If you or your office made a mistake, a quick solution may be to apologize and promise to do better in the future.
 For example, many client complaints arise from a lack of communication, whether because the law firm has not been in contact during a slow period in a case, or because the law firm is not responding to messages, emails or telephone calls.
-If the problem suggests that your office staff needs some additional guidance or training in working with clients and managing files, you can make sure that training is provided.
+Sometimes a complaint will reflect that your office staff needs some additional guidance or training in working with clients and managing files.
+If that occurs, you can make sure that training is provided.

 If your office has not made a mistake, looking at the complaint from the perspective of the client, is the client's perception reasonable?
 For example, while lawyers are used to the slow progress of many cases, clients often expect a fast resolution of their cases.
 Does your client need to be gently educated in order to have a more realistic understanding of how the legal system works, or the complexities involved in their case?
 Help the client understand why a perceived problem exists and what you can and cannot reasonably do to address the source of their displeasure.

 Sometimes a client's complaint is not reasonable.
 You may be able to guide a difficult client into adopting more reasonable expectations.
 When that is not possible it may become necessary to evaluate whether you want to continue to represent the client, or to help the client end their relationship with your office and find representation elsewhere.
-You of course need to take care, in ending any client relationship, to comply with your state's rules of professional conduct.
+In ending any client relationship, you of course must take care to comply with your state's rules of professional conduct.

-Thank the client for providing the feedback.
+Even when the feedback is negative, thank your client for providing the feedback.
 A "thank you" can reassure a complaining client that you heard what they had to say, and that you're sincere in any promises you have made in relation to your future relationship.
 If the client was right, the "thank you" is well-earned, as they're giving you the opportunity to fix a problem and are helping you improve your practice.

 Complaints Made to Your Office